DracoBlue/gitlab-jira-webhook/README.md

 Now your merge requests should be visible whenever your reference a ticket with TEST-1234 at the ticket.

+## Private Icon Url Map

+By default icons will be loaded from `https://raw.githubusercontent.com/webdog/octicons-png/master/black/*`.

+If you want to override the file, configure it with the `ICON_URL_PATH` and store the file `icon-url-map.json` of this repository at a different place next to the storage.

 ## Tricky Implementation Details

 - Jira: Jira shows only the last 5 (remote) links for an issue